dimastatz/no-code-data-ingest/README.md

 ## How To
 1. Clone the repo
-2. Perform chmod 755 on all .sh files
+2. Run chmod 755 on all .sh files
 3. Run './run_all.sh'
 4. Run curl localhost:8080/event?msg=testing no-code-data-ingest
 5. Ensure that you can see your message in fluentd ouput